apache/flink/docs/dev/table/sql/create.md

 // SQL query with a registered table
-// register a table named "Orders" tableEnv.sqlUpdate("CREATE TABLE Orders (`user` BIGINT, product STRING, amount INT) WITH (...)");
+// register a table named "Orders" tableEnv.executeSql("CREATE TABLE Orders (`user` BIGINT, product STRING, amount INT) WITH (...)");
 // run a SQL query on the Table and retrieve the result as a new Table Table result = tableEnv.sqlQuery(
   "SELECT product, amount FROM Orders WHERE product LIKE '%Rubber%'");

-// SQL update with a registered table
+// Execute insert SQL with a registered table
 // register a TableSink
-tableEnv.sqlUpdate("CREATE TABLE RubberOrders(product STRING, amount INT) WITH (...)");
+tableEnv.executeSql("CREATE TABLE RubberOrders(product STRING, amount INT) WITH (...)");
-// run a SQL update query on the Table and emit the result to the TableSink tableEnv.sqlUpdate(
+// run an insert SQL on the Table and emit the result to the TableSink tableEnv.executeSql(
   "INSERT INTO RubberOrders SELECT product, amount FROM Orders WHERE product LIKE '%Rubber%'");
 {% endhighlight %}
 </div>